chsnell/pe_server/README.md

 An optional string or regular expression used to match the entry in the PuppetDB whitelist file.
 Defaults to `$name`

-###pe_server::console::whitelist
+###pe_server::console::authorization

-This is used to add certificate names to the PE Console whitelist at `/etc/puppetlabs/console-auth/certificate_authorization.yml`
+This is used to add certificate names to the PE Console authorization at `/etc/puppetlabs/console-auth/certificate_authorization.yml`

 #### Parameters